reflexive-communications/symfony-components/README.md

     - default project structure is changed (`/private` instead of `/var`)

 For details about the modifications, please refer to the source code.

+## Usage

+See the [Developer Notes](DEVELOPER.md) file for instructions on how to use the components in your project.